All Products

 Data Quality

-Configure data quality monitoring rules to monitor the data quality of tables in a data source, for example, to check for dirty data.
-You can also customize scheduling policies to periodically run monitoring jobs for data validation.
+Allows you to configure data quality monitoring rules to monitor the data quality of related data source tables (for example, checking for dirty data).
+You can also customize scheduling policies to periodically run monitoring tasks for data validation.

 1333